CKalitin/ckalitin.github.io/_posts/2024-02-16-firefly-vs-rocketlab.md

 Schedule and payload requirements may have limited Rocket Lab's ability to compete for the NRO responsive space contract.
 Rocket Lab's first launch from the US was in early 2023 and the contract was awarded in August 2023.
 As mentioned above, Rocket Lab can get more use out of the pad when launching commercial payloads than keeping it primed for the NRO.
 So, for this contract to be a net gain to Rocket Lab they may have needed another launch pad in Virginia.
 Space is limited on Wallops Island and Rocket Lab had limited time.
 If another similar contract arises in the future it will be very interesting to follow and observe if Rocket Lab is in a better position to compete for it.

+Overall, the only planned Alpha payload that reasonably could have flown on Electron is Satlantis' satellite.
+This shows the different niches both rockets are optimized to compete for.

 Firefly does not have a vehicle well-suited to compete for payloads currently launching on Electron.
 A Firefly Alpha costs $15M while Electron costs ~$7M.
 With the 200% difference in cost satellite operators are highly incentivized to launch on Electon.
 Furthermroe, the average mass of payloads launched on Electron is ~116kg.
 The primary reason for a satellite to launch on Alpha is likely schedule considerations and Firefly may have gotten the Satlantis launch because of this.
 This schedule constraint will likely elivate in the future as cadence increases.

-Overall, the larger size and cost of Firefly's Alpha rocket makes it well-suited for different payloads than Electron.
-This niche of payloads will likely increase in number as the commercialization of space continues and this will offset potential competition from Rocket Lab.
+In conclusion, the larger size and cost of Firefly's Alpha rocket makes it well-suited for different payloads than Electron.
+This niche of payloads will likely increase in number as the commercialization of space continues and this growth will offset potential competition from smaller and cheaper rockets.